fbpx

 To win a race requires knowledge, experience and strategy.
 The team Captain Marcio Franco explained the winning shot: “We had a goal, we discussed our strategy that we should focus on ourselves.
 Be closer to the team ahead and wait for the opportunity to overtake.
 On the exit of “Jan Eirik” river rapid Rasmus Team took the left line and we precisely took the right line and sprinted hard, now there is only a rock separating us and we kept it at full blow by deepened our blades in the water to advance to first place and take the inside line on the next corner”

-Peacefully the team make its way to the finnish line to celebrate a great achievement
+Peacefully the team make its way to the finish line to celebrate a great achievement

 Outdoor Norway team is very thankful to Ekstremsportveko and VossActive event organisations for putting this event together after two years of pandemic.